-Repayment Options: Under the Federal Direct Loan program (both subsidized and unsubsidized), the following four types of repayment plans are available to the student borrower:
+Repayment Options: Under the Federal Direct Loan program (both subsidized and unsubsidized), the following five types of repayment plans are available to the student borrower:

-The STANDARD REPAYMENT PLAN requires a fixed annual repayment amount paid over a fixed period of time.
+The STANDARD REPAYMENT PLAN requires a fixed payment each month until loans are paid in full.
 The minimum annual repayment amount is \$600 and the maximum repayment period is ten years.